 Bill self-taught himself to read music with an accordion and then played tuba through his school years, adding trombone after being inspired at a concert by Stan Kenton.
 He later attended the Stan Kenton Jazz Workshop in Springfield, Missouri and had his first composition played by the Kenton Orchestra.

-Bill has travelled with the John Stafford Big Band Sound and attended the University of Texas at Dallas attaining degrees in Music Performance, Commercial Music, and Music Education.
+Bill travelled with the John Stafford Big Band Sound and attended the University of Texas at Dallas and Cedar Valley College (Lancaster, TX) attaining degrees in Music Performance, Commercial Music, and Music Education.
 He has led his own groups since 1978 playing big band music and small group jazz.

 After arriving in Colorado Springs he formed the New Century Big Band as a community-focused group.
-He led this band until taking a “semi-retirement" to return to school to get a degree in nursing and he now works as a RN (Med-Surg/Stroke) at a local hospital.
+He led this band until taking a “semi-retirement" to return to school to get a degree in nursing and he has worked as a RN in the stroke unit at a local hospital.

-Since returning from this "semi-retirement" he has led his own group, the Bill Emery Band (with 4-16 players), plays in the Bare Bones Trombone Choir, and is a member of Swingin’ Sweeney and the Moldy Figs (Southern Colorado’s premier “swing” band).
-He released a jazz quintet CD this year titled “It Is What It Is: Songs for my Father and other Jazz” and has recently been recording a number of original songs.
+Since returning from "semi-retirement" he has led his own group, the Bill Emery Band (with 4-16 players), plays in the Bare Bones Trombone Choir, and is a founding member of PB&J (with Jim Robertson and Pam Steinberg).
+He released a jazz quintet CD titled “It Is What It Is: Songs for my Father and other Jazz” and has recently been recording a number of original songs.